Franz-Mueller/Franz-Mueller/README.md

 🐋 What does the docker container say to the doctor?
 "Please help me, I feel so isolated."

-🍸 A SQL query goes into a bar, walks up to two tables and asks: "Might if I sub select you?"
+🍸 A SQL query goes into a bar, walks up to two tables and asks: "Mind if I sub select you?"